- Created on the 26 May, 2017.

 Purified antigens SS-A (52 and 60 kDa), SS-B, RNP-70, Sm, RNP/Sm, Scl-70, Centromere B and Jo- 1 are bound to individual rows A to H of the microwell plate.

-The minimum detection sensitivity level of human IgG autoantibodies to anti-nuclear antibodies using this human ANA ELISA kit was diagn.
-95.5%.The dynamic assay range for this kit is cut-off index 1.0.
+The minimum detection sensitivity level of human IgG autoantibodies to anti-nuclear antibodies using current human ANA profile ELISA kit was diagn.
+95.5%.The dynamic range for this assay is cut-off index 1.0.

 - Choosing wisely: Review and commentary on anti-nuclear antibody (ANA) testing.
 Autoimmun Rev. (2016) 15 (3): 272-80.
 Review.
 Fritzler M.J.

 - Are anti-nuclear antibodies common in affective disorders?
 A review of the past 35 years.
 Psychosomatics.
 (2007) 48 (4): 286-9.
 Review.
 Appleby B.

 - Antinuclear antibody determination methods.
 Clin Rheumatol.
 (1990) 9 (1 Suppl 1): 51-60.
 Review.
 Williams D.G., et al.